Leadership at Shepherd University

 Shepherd University is committed to building leaders by engineering opportunities for leadership development.
 Some of this growth happens through academic programs, internships, and interactions with faculty.
 However, research affirms that student leadership development occurs most frequently outside the classroom through involvement in student activities, community service projects, on-campus employment, and targeted leadership programs.

 Shepherd’s Student Affairs Division supports a wide variety of leadership development opportunities designed to foster and empower leaders including

-- Shepherd’s Leadership Certificate Program
+- the Leadership for a Better World Certificate Program

 - Opportunities to develop as a leader by participating in one of Shepherd’s diverse student clubs or organizations

 - Providing hundreds of opportunities for community service and service learning.